How can I determine my eligibility for Italian citizenship by descent (Jure sanguinis)?

 On the other hand, an Italian citizen who acquired foreign citizenship before August 16, 1992, automatically relinquished their Italian citizenship according to Article 8 of Law 555/1912.
 Conversely, acquiring foreign citizenship on or after August 16, 1992, does not result in the loss of Italian citizenship.

-The new laws states that if you’re born outside of Italy you must meet at least one of these conditions, or you are not considered a citizen by birth.
+The new laws states that if you’re born outside of Italy you must meet at least one of these conditions to qualify..

-The Italian Constitutional courts will be reviewing the law 74 ruling.
-So multiple legal challenges are underway.
+The Italian Constitutional are reviewing the current ruling and multiple legal challenges are underway.

 In July, 2025, the Italian Supreme Court referred the “Minor issue” Law 555 of 1912 to the “Sezione Unite” or the “United Sections” of the Supreme Court; the current law states that a minor child automatically lost the right to Italian citizenship if their parent naturalized in another country before the child reached adulthood.
 The United section of the supreme court will now decide if this law was correct in the “Aula Magna” signaling that this case is receiving the highest level of legal attention.
 This may affect the interpretation of the ruling of law 74 also.
 Stay tuned.